AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 If I want to add more logic, I throw on a couple of systems, and occasionally a few new type of components.

 This, however, presented an interesting optimization problem.
-The way I implemented an ECS was fairly simple: I have one base class for each component, which looks like this:
+The way I implemented an ECS was via the use of type erasure: I have one base class for each component, which looks like this:

 ```cpp
 struct ComponentBase {